joedolson/wp-accessibility/src/readme.txt

 = 2.2.0 =

 * Feature: Option for automatic insertion of play/pause button on autoplay videos without controls.
+* Feature: Automatically pause autoplay videos if prefers-reduced-motion enabled.
+* Change: Refactor all front-end JS to remove jQuery dependency.
 * Change: Design changes to alt text and long description buttons for consistency.
-* Change: Refactor all front-end JS to remove jQuery dependency.
 * Change: Expand focusable element selector list: more thorough, now does not select the a11y toolbar itself.
 * Change: Add design CSS for longdesc link.
 * Change: Omit buttons with `role="button"` from fake button selector.